klembot/chapbook/guide/text-and-links/backstage.md

 ## The Notes Tab

 This tab can be used to record notes on the passage you're currently viewing--noting misspellings, or any other thoughts you'd like to record.
-Unlike [comments](comments.md), these notes are stored separately from the story itself, so that if you are collaborating with other people on a story, each of you can keep separate notes.
+These notes are stored separately from the story itself, so that if you are collaborating with other people on a story, each of you can keep separate notes.
 The notes you enter are saved automatically as you type.

 *TODO import/export*